Gaeira's Anvil...BLOG

 An examination of glass beads from early medieval Ireland (365-page, PDF) NEW

-by Margaret Mannion
+Margaret Mannion

 Volume 1 and 2: Text and Catalogue